 Glass Containers Prohibited

 No glass containers are allowed in any floating device.
-They are harmful to the environment are not allowed in vessels easily susceptible to swamping, tipping, or rolling within the banks of Arkansas navigable waterways.
+They are harmful to the environment and are not allowed in vessels easily susceptible to swamping, tipping, or rolling within the banks of Arkansas navigable waterways.
 Only containers for substances prescribed by a licensed physician are allowed.
 However, people engaged in removing glass previously discarded by others and found within the banks of an Arkansas navigable waterway may not be charged with a violation for possessing that glass if it is being transported in a secure trash container.

 Fasten Cooler Lids